structuremap/structuremap/documentation/registration/index.md

 As of the 3.0 release, StructureMap provides a streamlined fluent interface called the _Registry DSL_ to configure a StructureMap
 Container with both explicit registrations and conventional auto-registrations.
 StructureMap no longer supports Xml configuration or MEF-style attribute configuration -- but there is some facility for rolling your own attribute-based configuration support.

-<div class="alert alert-info" role="alert">The static <code>ObjectFactory</code> wrapper for Container is still available in 3.0, but we strongly recommend against using it for new applications.
-It only exists for easier compatibility with older installations.</div>

 The first step in using StructureMap is configuring a <code>Container</code> object.
 The following examples are based on the usage of the <[linkto:registration/registry-dsl]>.

 Let's say that you have a simple set of services like this: